-As of the above date, the quantity of treated effluent available from RWTP, coming from the houses built and occupied, is feeding requirements of all areas as detailed in Section S1 and S3 above.
-From this date, residential customers have stopped using SWC supplied potable water for toilet flushing and irrigation.
-An air gap has been introduced between the SWC supply and The Recycled Network.
+Since the commencement of commercial operations of PRWP, the quantity of treated effluent available from PRWP, coming from the houses built and occupied, is feeding requirements of all areas as detailed in Section S1 and S3 above.

+An air gap exists between the Sydney Water (SWC) supply of potable water (for use if and when needed) and the recycled network.

-3 The Water Industry infrastructure
+4 The Water Industry infrastructure

-The Water Industry Infrastructure as noted in section 1 above is presented diagrammatically in Appendix 1.
+The Water Industry Infrastructure as noted in section 2 above is presented diagrammatically in Appendix 1.
 This comprises the following:

-- Sewerage infrastructure for sewage conveyance from individual house connections within Wilton and the Bingara development to and including the LLC sewage storage tank (Designed & Constructed (D&C) by LLC) - The sewage treatment section of the infrastructure (Permanent Recycled Water Treatment Plant) (D&C by VWS) including:: - Solids screening system, - Activated Sludge Tank, - Ultra-filtration - Ultra Violet Light (UV) and Chlorine (sodium hypochlorite) disinfection - Sludge dewatering - o Ancillary pumps, piping, electrics, instrumentation and controls - The Recycled Water section of the infrastructure (Design & Construct (D&C) by LLC) - o Treated Water storage prior to delivery to Golf course and housing development, and - Ancillary pumps, piping, electrics, instrumentation and controls - Recycle water reticulation infrastructure for golf course and to housing for toilet flushing and garden irrigation (Lilac System); D&C by LLC
+- Sewerage infrastructure for sewage conveyance from individual house connections within Wilton and the Bingara development to and including the LLC sewage storage tank (Designed & Constructed (D&C) by LLC) - The sewage treatment section of the infrastructure (Permanent Recycled Water Treatment Plant) (D&C by VWS) including;:

+- The Recycled Water section of the infrastructure (Design & Construct (D&C) by LLC) - Treated Water storage prior to delivery to Golf course and housing development, and - Ancillary pumps, piping, electrics, instrumentation and controls - Recycle water reticulation infrastructure for golf course and to housing for toilet flushing and garden irrigation (Lilac System); D&C by LLC